 It is worth noting that polytomies in a consensus tree are a way to illustrate uncertainties, and do not represent a particular evolutionary event that could cause a large divergence of lineages.
-It is therefore not encouraged to interpret evolutionary histories with consensus trees because the polytomies easily lead to wrong interpretations.
+It is therefore not encouraged to interpret evolutionary histories with consensus trees because the polytomies can easily lead to wrong interpretations.

-3. SIMULATED DATA
+3. Simulated Data

-In this work we use data of a simulated disc galaxy.
+In this work, we use the data of a simulated disk galaxy.
 The information available from the simulation will be used to characterize the level of agreement between the evolutionary history traced by the phylogenetic trees and the history of the simulated galaxy.
-This way we will take numerous advantages of the information provided by using hydrodynamical simulations.
+This way, we will take numerous advantages of the information provided by using hydrodynamical simulations.
 First, chemical abundances and ages for a large number of stellar particles are available.
 This allows the consideration of selection biases that are common when working with observed data.
-Second, it provides the opportunity to examine in detail the place and time different stellar particles were formed, which allow the assessment of the reliability of the phylogenetic trees to assign connections.
-Finally, the simulation provides information about the galaxy studied, from its star formation rate (SFR) through time, to its age-metallicity relation (AMR) and the nucleosynthetic channels that produce different chemical elements.
-Therefore, by using simulated data we can build phylogenetic trees for which reverse-engineering of the evolutionary history traced is possible.
+Second, it provides the opportunity to examine in detail the places and times different stellar particles were formed, which allows an assessment of the reliability of the phylogenetic trees to assign connections.
+Finally, the simulation provides information about the galaxy studied, from its SFR through time to its AMR and the nucleosynthetic channels that produce different chemical elements.
+Therefore, by using simulated data, we can estimate phylogenetic trees for which reverse engineering of the evolutionary history traced is possible.